mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

     npm init -y
     ```

-  * 🔑 Next, we install Webpack locally as well as the command line tools.
+  * 🔑 Next, we install Webpack locally as well as Webpack's command line tools.
 Since we want to use Webpack during development only, we use `--save-dev`.

     ```sh
     npm install webpack webpack-cli --save-dev